acandrewchow/spotify-api-wrapper/README.md

-# SpotifyPlaylistGenerator
+# SpotifyAPIWrapper

-SpotifyPlaylistGenerator is a simple elixir application that allows users to generate playlists based on a given track.
+SpotifyAPIWrapper is an Elixir application that interacts with the Spotify Web API, allowing users to manage and generate personalized playlists, fetch user-specific data and many more.
+This application simplifies authentication, playlist creation, and track management using Spotify’s API by providing a convenient wrapper for developers to easily integrate Spotify’s functionality into their own projects.

 ## Requirements
 1. Have Elixir Installed